csse-uoft/SNM-I/doc/src/content/docs/project-setup.md

 cd ../backend
 yarn install
 ```
+You might see multiple warnings while installing the `frontend/` dependencies.
+Do not attempt to resolve these warnings.

 3. You should receive a `.env` file with the server credentials.
 Place it inside of `backend/`.